 Because of the intimate connection between the readings and the scrutiny prayers, the readings for the particular Mass at which the scrutiny is celebrated uses the Cycle A readings (RCIA, 146).
-All other Masses follow the Cycle C readings for 2022.

 The first presentation to the Elect is that of the Creed, made during the week following the first scrutiny (RCIA, 157-163).